Take Logo

 2010/ 2011 Revision

-It may be that some Conlangers are 'discovering' the Hellenic languages of WHAT or, indeed, some other HATL; it may even be that Giuseppe Peano has a doppelgänger in one or more of these HATLs.
+It may be, however, that some Conlangers are 'discovering' the Hellenic languages of WHAT or, indeed, some other HATL; it may even be that Giuseppe Peano has a doppelgänger in one or more of these HATLs.
 But, if so, all I ask is that ΤΑΚΕ is not associated with any of them.